wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 `ERR Failed to stage app: insufficient resources`

-A Diego Cell will not stage an application if the Cell has less than 6 GB remaining, which is the default chunk size.
+A Diego Cell will not stage an application if the Cell has less than 6 GB remaining.

 **Troubleshooting**